 I would say that this is a great option for busy moms (wait, aren’t we all busy?).
 However, it is probably a bit more costly due to the extra parts and bags that need to be purchased.

-While the Lansinoh Momma bottle isn’t flashy, many moms with stubborn babies swear by it.
+While the Lansinoh Momma bottle isn’t flashy, they may be the best bottles for breastfed babies that refuse the bottle.
+The ones who are extra stubborn.
 If you have a stubborn baby, I bet that’s music to your frustrated ears.

 It’s a pretty inexpensive bottle that has all the necessities.
 It has an anti-colic valve and it’s BPA-free.
 It’s also easy to clean and very durable and well-made.